secvisogram/csaf-cms-backend/documents/architecture-decisions.md

 | commentId  | Reference to the id of the comment        |
 | changeType | Created or Update                         |

+### Export

+### Export Templates

+CSAF documents exporters to the formats html, pdf and markdown have to be available.
+To export a document a [Mustache](https://mustache.github.io/) html template is used.
+This provides the document structure and can be further converted into pdf or markdown if needed.
+This also reduces the maintenance since only one template has to be maintained.
+The template itself is stored as a file on the server and can be modified without a redeploy of the backend application.
+A image containing a company logo can also be stored together with the export template.
+It will be rendered on the first page of the document when exporting.

+### Document Templates

+A user of this system should be able to download prefilled CSAF documents as templates for new CSAF documents.
+This first implementation will use a folder to store all available templates.
+All json documents in this folder will be available as a template.
+An API will list all available templates to the user.

 ## 9 Design Decisions

 ### Add comments to CSAF document

-**Problem**
+#### Problem

 It should be possible to add comments to the csaf document.
 The comment could be for the whole document or for a specific area in the document.
 Since the CSAF standard has no concept for unique identifiers inside the document we need to persist this relation somehow without unnecessarily adding identifiers to each object.

-**Decision**
+#### Decision

 The ids of the Comments are referenced from the CSAF Document objects.
 When the comments belongs to an dedicated field and not the whole object,